medibloc/panacea-core/.gitbook/guide/interaction-with-the-network-cli.md

 **Note**: The `--commission-rate` value must adhere to the following invariants:

-- Must be between 0 and the validator's `commission-max-rate`
+- Must be between the minimum commission rate (a genesis parameter) and the validator's `commission-max-rate`
 - Must not exceed the validator's `commission-max-change-rate` which is maximum % point change rate **per day**.
   In other words, a validator can only change its commission once per day and within `commission-max-change-rate` bounds.